Skip to main content

 Who can draft an IR?

-Similar to XIPs, anyone within the Infinex community is welcome to submit an IR.
-However, to foster a collaborative environment, it is strongly encouraged that authors engage in discussions within the Infinex Discord community before formally submitting their proposals.
+Anyone in the community.
+Like XIPs, it's encouraged to engage in discussions within the Infinex Discord community before formally submitting their proposals.
 This preliminary discourse allows for the exchange of ideas, feedback, and refinement of concepts, ultimately leading to more robust and well-considered IRs.

 WGCs